Volkswagen-SAIC JV to revamp Shanghai plants to make Audi sedans - govt document

 SAIC Chairman Chen Hong has previously said the JV plans to roll out the first Audi product in early 2022.

-The Audi manufacturing will also use printing facilities at the JV's newly built MEB platform, a Volkswagen platform that enables efficient production of various electric vehicle models.
+For the Audi manufacturing process, the JV will also use the printing facilities at its newly built MEB platform, a Volkswagen platform that enables efficient production of various electric vehicle models.

-Volkswagen hopes to start production based on its MEB platform in Shanghai from the fourth quarter and has sought government nod for production of its electric ID.4 vehicles.
+Volkswagen hopes to start production based on its MEB platform in Shanghai from the fourth quarter and has sought government approval for production of its electric ID.4 vehicles.

 Audi China said its project with SAIC was proceeding according to plan, without giving any more details.
 SAIC did not immediately reply to a request for comment.